Yoast/wordpress-seo/packages/yoastseo/src/scoring/assessments/SCORING SEO.md

 ### 6) Single title
 **What it does**: Checks if there is an H1 heading elsewhere than at the beginning of the text.

-**When applies**: When there is an H1 heading elsewhere than at the beginning of the text.
+**When it applies**: When there is an H1 heading elsewhere than at the beginning of the text.

 **Name in code**: SingleH1Assessment